ctu-vras/Dejvice-dataset/README.md

-For collecting the data was used Oyster lidar and gps (todo name)
+For collecting the data was used Oyster lidar and gps
 ```
 Oyster lidar
 - 10 Hz